baseimage/lam/README.md

-# lam
+## this is lam

-lam docker file
+pls run docker build